OndrejZabojnik/non-italic-typeface/README.md

 e# non-italic-typeface
 Please dont use or download this typeface, it´s still in progress.
-Iam going to finish first official version ASAP
+I am going to finish the first official version ASAP